 Since many of my friends and relatives don’t live in the area I decided to get a scanner to be able to email them my photos.
 It worked well but since scanning each photo was quite time consuming I switched to a digital camera.

 The immediate feedback of digital technology changed my approach to photography.
 I was no longer satisfied with the point and shoot method.
 Seeing the image right after taking a shot allowed me to experiment.
 Reading books on photography further expanded my knowledge and interest.
-Soon I became a regular participant in online forums and photo contests.
+I started participating in online forums and photo contests.

 I don’t think I have a favorite subject matter.
 I see interesting images everywhere: plants, animals, people, buildings.
-I love the challenge of finding beauty in ordinary objects with my camera and working on the best possible presentation in the digital darkroom.
+I love the challenge of finding beauty in ordinary objects and working on the best possible presentation in the digital darkroom.